msa-em/cell-browser/10_nucleusnet.md

 The orientation of a cell is known to confound the vector embedding of autoencoder models trained on single-cell microscopy data, motivating the development of orientation-invariant autoencoder models [@doi:10.1038/s41467-024-45362-4].
 Similarly, a multi-encoder variational autoencoder model controlled for several transformational features like orientation that were 'uninformative' in single-cell analyses [@doi:10.1038/s42003-022-03218-x].
-Nuclei were [pre-aligned](https://github.com/jmhb0/o2vae/tree/master/prealignment) by fitting and rotating a minimal area rectangle to the cellpose mask.
+Nuclei were [pre-aligned](https://github.com/jmhb0/o2vae/tree/master/prealignment) by fitting and rotating a rectangle to the cellpose mask.
 Nuclei were center-cropped and all values outside of the mask were set to zero in the cropped images.
 This was notable because it left background signal around the nucleus, which later emerged in reconstructions from the autoencoder.
 Otherwise, cropped images in NucleusNet were not processed further.